-Base UI Support
+Base UI

 Use Base UI primitives instead of Radix UI with shadcn/ui components.
 Switch between UI libraries for your shadcn blocks.